shopglobal/vit-react/README.md

 # vit-react
-Repository for the Vice Industry Portal
+Repository for the Vice Industry Portal.

+p.s.
+Switch to develop